Jim Cramer’s telling you which stock he thinks could pay next week.

-The "Fast Money" traders give you 4 plays in the internet sector ahead of big earnings news.
+The "Fast Money" traders give you 4 ways to play the Microsoft earnings call.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.